-Chocolate Coffee Almond Scones and Our Time in Portland
+Chocolate Coffee Almond Scones // Guide to Portland

 Happy Friday, y’all!
 I hope that your week has been full of joy and that you’ve got a killer lineup for the weekend.
 Today I’m sharing some nutty, buttery, caffiene-enhanced treats to jolt your weekends to life- chocolate coffee almond scones.
 These treats were inspired by a recent jaunt to Oregon that I’m going to splurge about this morning, so bear with me as I take a salivating walk down memory lane.

 A few weekends ago, Brett and I continued our whirlwind travel saga by flying with friends to Portland, Oregon.
 The trip had no distinct purpose, other than to soak our gullets with pinot noir and outrageously delicious food, and we were thrilled at the opportunity to relax in a new corner of the country.
 Our time was divided in two with the first half spent touring Newberg’s wine country and the second spent in downtown Portland.
 This split ended up being the perfect balance of relaxation and sight-seeing, both locations brimming with fun (and plenty of wine.)